-where $\mathbb{R}^n_{\geq 0}=\{r=(r_1,.\,.\,., r_n) \in \mathbb{R}^n: r_i\geq 0, 1\leq i\leq n\}$ and $\norm{f}_{\Omega}=\sup \{\|f(z)\|: z \in \Omega\}$.\\[2mm] The organization of this paper as follows.
-In Theorem \ref{Pal-Vasu-P3-thm-1}, we provide the estimate of $\lambda_p$-arithmetic Bohr radius of bounded holomorphic functions in terms of $\lambda_p$-arithmetic Bohr radius of $k$-homogeneous polynomials in complete Reinhardt domains.
+The organization of this paper is as follows: In Theorem \ref{Pal-Vasu-P3-thm-1}, we provide the estimate of $\lambda_p$-arithmetic Bohr radius of bounded holomorphic functions in terms of $\lambda_p$-arithmetic Bohr radius of $k$-homogeneous polynomials in complete Reinhardt domains.
 Theorem \ref{Pal-Vasu-P3-thm-2.2} gives the asymptotic estimates of the $\lambda_p$-arithmetic Bohr radius for the $n$-dimensional $\ell^n_q$-balls.
-Next, Theorem \ref{Pal-Vasu-P3-prop-2.4} relates the classical $\lambda_{p}$-Bohr radius and $\lambda_p$-arithmetic Bohr radius in unit ball of $\ell^n_q$ spaces.
-After giving an important estimate of arithmetic Bohr radius of homogeneous polynomials in Proposition \ref{Pal-Vasu-P3-prop-2.4}, we give the a positive answer of Problem \ref{intd-q-1} in Theorem \ref{Pal-Vasu-P3-thm-2.5} with regard to the exact value of $\lambda_{p}$-Bohr radii in unit ball of $\ell^n_q$ spaces.
-We establish the connection between $\lambda_{p,q}$-arithmetic Bohr radii of different vector-valued holomorphic functions spaces and the bounded holomorphic function spaces in Theorem \ref{Pal-Vasu-P3-thm-2.6}.
+Next, Theorem \ref{Pal-Vasu-P3-prop-2.4} relates the classical $\lambda_{p}$-Bohr radius and the $\lambda_p$-arithmetic Bohr radius in the unit ball of $\ell^n_q$ spaces.
+We obtain an important estimate of the arithmetic Bohr radius of homogeneous polynomials in Proposition \ref{Pal-Vasu-P3-prop-2.4}.
+We establish the connection between $\lambda_{p,q}$-arithmetic Bohr radii of different vector-valued holomorphic function spaces and the bounded holomorphic function spaces in Theorem \ref{Pal-Vasu-P3-thm-2.6}.
 Finally, we investigate the exact value of $\lambda_{p,q}$-arithmetic Bohr radius of unit ball in $\ell^n_1$ space through the proof of Theorem \ref{Pal-Vasu-P3-thm-2.7}.